Kalanisi: 2001: five-year-old season

 Racing at age five, Kalanisi won two of five starts and notably was second in June's Group 1 Prince of Wales's Stakes at England's Ascot Racecourse.
 Injured in the race, he was retired to stud duty at his owner's Gilltown Stud in County Kildare, Ireland.

 Assessment

 Kalanasi's performances in 2000 earned him the American Eclipse Award as U.S. Champion Male Turf Horse and the Cartier Racing Award as European Champion Older Horse.

 Stud career

-Kalanisi has been the sire of more than one hundred and forty foals of which, as of mid-2008, thirty-five have been race winners.
-Beginning in 2008 he has been standing at Boardsmill Stud in County Meath.
+Kalanisi was the sire of more than one hundred and forty foals of which, as of mid-2008, thirty-five have been race winners.
+Beginning in 2008 he was standing at Boardsmill Stud in County Meath.
+He was withdrawn from stud duty in 2020 "due to fertility issues".

+Death

+Kalanisi died suddenly in his paddock on 25 May 2023, at the age of 27.
+The news was announced on 26 May, a few days after Kalanisi's death.

 Commemoration

-Tha 'Kalanisi Building' at the Royal Veterinary College, Hatfield, England, was named in Kalanisi's honour on August 4, 2010.
+The 'Kalanisi Building' at the Royal Veterinary College, Hatfield, England, was named in Kalanisi's honour on 4 August 2010.